Biography

 Romanian, 1976

-Petrut's work has been published in magazines and newspapers around the world - from the Sunday Times Magazine and Businessweek to the New York Times, VICE and Esquire.
-He has also worked for corporate clients such as Orange, Wella International, Ericsson, Renault and Discovery Channel.
+Petrut’s work has been published in magazines and newspapers around the world, from the Sunday Times Magazine and Businessweek to the New York Times, 6 Mois, and Esquire.
+He has also worked for corporate and NGO clients such as Orange, Ericsson, Renault and Discovery Channel, Open Society Foundation, Robert Bosch Stiftung and many others.

-Petrut has won a number of awards, including a documentary award at the Humanity Photo Awards in China, supported by UNESCO and an Honourable Mention at the China International Press Photo award (CHIPP) in 2015.
+Petrut has won a number of awards, including the Best Press Photographer/Image of the year in Romania’s professional competitions on a number of occasions, most recent in 2024.
+He has also been a finalist in the European Press Prize (Migration, 2024).
+Past recognition includes documentary award at the Humanity Photo Awards in China, supported by UNESCO an Honourable Mention at the China International Press Photo award (CHIPP) and Award of Excellence at POY International.

 The Oltenian Sahara is the name given to an area of around 80,000 hectares in southern Romania that has progressively decertified over the past 80 years, mainly due to Communist central planning that led to massive deforestation and the draining of the region’s main fresh water bodies in the 1960s.